golden-expiriensu/arkis-local-node-utils/README.md

 ```sh
 curl -fsSL https://bun.sh/install | bash
 ```
 Make sure you have `.env` file, if not copy content of `.env.example` and fill in url and keys.
+If you have already an env file make sure it is up to date with an example one.

 ## Commands